-As outlined in the WCC Catalog, all RPT students must achieve a grade of 80% or greater on each Clinical Competency Examination in order to progress to the next term of instruction or to graduate from the program.
+As outlined in the catalog all RPT students must achieve a grade of 80% or greater on each Clinical Proficiency Examination in order to progress to the next term of instruction or to graduate from the program.
 Only one retest per term will be permitted.
 However, the original grade will be used for the overall average for that course.
+The Clinical Proficiency Examination will be scheduled well in advance of the testing date, and will usually be preceded by a review session.

-A course syllabus for each respiratory therapy course will be available to each student stating the grading policy for that specific course.
+A course syllabus for each respiratory therapist course will be provided to each student stating the grading policy for that specific course.
 The grading policy for each course is based upon the discretion of each individual instructor as stated in the course syllabus.

-I. Courses and Grades
+I. RPT Courses and Grades